Connect with a certified trainer for free

 Symptoms

 Symptoms of a herniated disc will depend on the disc’s location along the spine.
 Cervical disc herniation usually causes pain in the neck and arms.
-Sometimes a herniated disc can just cause arm pain, numbness, and weakness without neck pain.
+Sometimes, a herniated disc can just cause arm pain, numbness, and weakness without neck pain.
+These symptoms are referred to as cervical radiculopathy.
 Common symptoms also include:

 • Pain with coughing or sneezing